JordanTFoster/osticket-prereqs/README.md

 <img width="1592" height="1713" alt="image" src="https://github.com/user-attachments/assets/02419d40-8ae3-4abf-b773-1829cbbf5199" />
 </p>
 <p>
-after making those changes to the extensions, we can refresh the page for osTicket and see that all of our requirements have been met.
+After making those changes to the extensions, we can refresh the page for osTicket and see that all of our requirements have been met.
 The two X's at the bottom are only neeeded for faster performance.
 </p>
 <br />